GoogleChrome/developer.chrome.com/site/en/blog/devtools-better-angular-debugging/index.md

 If you’re a framework or bundler developer, make sure the source maps generated during the build process include this field in order to hook into these new capabilities in Chrome DevTools.

 {% Aside %}
 There may be regions in the generated code that aren’t mapped to any original code at all.
 We are open to exploring the possibility of such granular ignore-listing regions.
-Please reach out if your framework or bundler would benefit from fine-grained ignore-listing!
+Reach out if your framework or bundler would benefit from fine-grained ignore-listing!
 {% endAside %}

 ### `x_google_ignoreList` in Angular